tbnobed/bookstudio/replit.md

 - June 23, 2025: COMPREHENSIVE mobile view cache refresh fix - implemented advanced React Query pattern matching with predicate functions to invalidate ALL booking-related queries across the entire mobile app, ensuring deletions, additions, and changes appear immediately without requiring manual refresh
 - June 23, 2025: FIXED multi-studio template booking creation - updated both SimpleMobileForm and DirectMobileForm to properly pass studioIds array to booking creation API, ensuring templates with multiple studios create bookings on ALL selected studios instead of just the first one
 - June 23, 2025: DEBUGGING multi-studio mobile submission - enhanced MobileBookingController and useStudioBookings hook to properly pass studioIds array through the complete submission chain, added comprehensive debug logging to track data flow from mobile form to server API, identified that studioIds array needs to be preserved in booking creation mutation
+- June 23, 2025: CONFIRMED multi-studio bug - booking 173 "Test Studio A and F" created with only Studio A link despite user selecting both studios, no entries in booking_studios table proving studioIds array not reaching server, enhanced debug logging in submission chain to track exact data flow issue

 ## User Preferences